ankushop2/FCC-Hackathon/README.md

 --------------------------------------------------------------------------------

 ### Description
- In the following project we have 3 modules incorporated along with firebase auth.
+ In the following project we have 3 modules incorporated along with [Firebase](https://firebase.google.com/) auth.
 We've used the node client-session modules to perform session handling using cookies.
 The front-end has been designed using [materializecss](http://materializecss.com) and [particles.js](https://github.com/VincentGarreau/particles.js/)

  --------------------------------------------------------------------------------